-Clay’s £2.3m design for the chapel extensions to Medway Crematorium won the 2014 RIBA SE Award and has been shortlisted for a Kent Design Award 2014.
-Their £4.6m ergonomic design for a difficult site at Walderslade Primary School won the Kent Design Award for Best Public Building (Education Sector) 2012.
-Other recent projects include the conservation and extension of the Grade II Listed Andrew Carnegie Gravesend Library, and Medway Park, Medway’s Centre of Sporting Excellence, a 2012 Olympic and Paralympic training venue.
+Our £2.3m design for the chapel extensions to Medway Crematorium won the 2014 RIBA SE Award and a Kent Design Award 2014.
+Our £4.6m ergonomic design for a difficult site at Walderslade Primary School won the 2012 Kent Design Award for Best Public Building (Education Sector) and was shortlisted for an environmental performance KDA.
+Other noteworthy projects include the conservation and extension of the Grade II Listed Andrew Carnegie Gravesend Library, and Medway Park, Medway’s Centre of Sporting Excellence, a 2012 Olympic and Paralympic training venue.

 Image/s: Clay Architecture